higher little larkhill

 A former part of the great West Field of Kingston Manor

-Larkhill, or Great Larkhill, was originally a sub-field, probably a common field, within the great Medieval West Field of Kingston Manor.
+Larkhill, or Great Larkhill, was originally a sub-field, probably a common field, within the great medieval West Field of Kingston Manor.
 By the end of the eighteenth century it had been broken up into several smaller parcels of which Higher Little Larkhill was one.

 Higher Little Larkhill (Parcel 1413) was a field of Larkhill Farm and was a small field lying halfway between Larkhill Lane and Ilchester Road, and at the western end of a field access track called Higher Larkhill Lane that would become today's Boundary Close.